fragglet/wadptr/test/README.md

   we check that we can at least process that BLOCKMAP without making it any larger.
 The WAD has a single redundant byte at the end so that wadptr will successfully reduce its size.
+* `samelump.wad` contains two lumps with identical column; this confirms that the WAD merging code works as intended.

 Graphics test WADs: